at school, at home, wherever you are

 The Non-Fiction area has a comprehensive collection of books and other resources such as pamphlets, journals, magazines, newspapers, CD ROMs and DVDs.
 There is a collection of non-fiction and fiction, in the foreign languages taught at school.
 All students have library projects where they visit the library as a class to do research and extend their information handling skills.
 The Non-Fiction collection comprises many attractive and inspiring books which may be borrowed for study or pleasure.

 Library Web Pages

 The Library has an extensive area on the school Log-in via the link above, click on Departments, then Library.
-Parents are reminded that they share log-in and password details with their child.

 All books and resources borrowed from the library must be properly issued on the Library Issue System.
 Year 7 students may borrow up to 4 books at a time and may renew them if they are not required by another borrower.
 Students are responsible for returning or renewing their books by the return date.
 Reminders for overdue books are sent weekly to each class at registration.
 Students who fail to return books after 3 reminders will be given a lunchtime detention and a letter will be sent home to the parents requesting the return of the book or payment for the cost of replacement.
 If items are still outstanding 7 days after this letter to the parents an after school detention will be given to the student.
 If the book is returned or paid for before the detention date the detention will be cancelled.